Searching your store

 Search results include matches that differ from the search term by 1 letter or that have 2 letters in a different order.
 The first 4 letters of a search term need to be entered correctly for typo tolerance to take effect.

-The following fields support typo tolerance:
+chocolate.
+The following resource fields support typo tolerance:

 Using AND, OR and NOT operators

-yields results containing both "artichoke" and "hearts".
+artichoke AND hearts both yield results containing both "artichoke" and "hearts".
 Joining operators aren't necessary.

-yields results containing at least one of "artichoke" or "hearts".
+artichoke OR hearts yields results containing at least one of "artichoke" or "hearts".

-Searching for results without a term can be done by prefixing the term with a minus sign.
+Searching for results without a term can be done by prefixing the term with a minus sign (

-matches terms with "artichoke", but not "heart".
+artichoke -heart matches terms with "artichoke", but not "heart".

-matches terms that begin with "artich".
+artich matches terms that begin with "artich", like "artichoke".

-matches terms that begin with "artichoke hea".
+artichoke hea matches terms that begin with "artichoke hea".

 Searching specific fields